 A big thank you to all the team at the National Centre for Writing based in Norwich for the excellent work that they undertake in supporting writers and literature.
 To find out more go to https://nationalcentreforwriting.org.uk/free-reads/winners-2020-21/

 ‘My concerns in writing are perception (often flawed) and moral ambiguity, with ideas sourced and inspired through art, objects, nature, the half–remembered or the unwittingly disclosed.
-The starting point for my short fiction is invariably visual, either art or nature, juxtaposing the known past with an unsettling, unconscious illusoriness.’
+The starting point for my short fiction is invariably visual, juxtaposing the known past with an unsettling, unconscious illusoriness.’

 Patricia Mullin: Formally a designer, having graduated from Central/St Martins, in 2007 Patricia graduated from the MA Writing the Visual.
 Norwich University of the Arts (Course Director George Szirtes) - exploring the relationship between creative and critical writing and visual culture.